FarelMP/FarelMP/README.md

 ## About me
 Gostfarel Garasso Sakti Muchibbi Putra
 Bachelor of Applied Engineering Student, Industrial Electrical Engineering
+Attracted to:
+- STM32 Microcontroller
+- Embedded System
+- Power Electronics

 <!--
 **FarelMP/FarelMP** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.